 Four youths from Nalasopara drowned, while three managed to save themselves after they were caught in deep waters and high waves at Kelwa beach.
 According to Kelwa police sources, seven boys between the age group of 15 to 20 years, from Santosh Bhuvan area in Nalasopara, had gone for a picnic to Kelwa beach near Dadri Pada of Palghar district.
 Around 2.30 pm, four of them swam into the deep part of the waterbody and got caught in the turbulent current.
 The four youths suspected to have drowned, have been identified as Deepak Parshuram Chalwadi, 20, Dipesh Pednekar, 17, Kshitij Naik, 15, and Tushar Chipte, 15.
 The three who saved themselves have been identified as Sanket Jogle, 17, Gaurav Sawant, 17, and Devidas Jadhav, 16

 In November 2016, a toddler drowned at Juhu beach when her mother fell into the water while carrying her.
 According to the police, the child, Kayla Kavle, who was a nineteen-months old, was in a baby carrier strapped to her mother's body.
-The mother, Namrata Kavle (28), a resident of Santacruz (East), had gone shopping at Santacruz (West).
-When she found that the shops where she wanted to buy clothes for Kayla and herself were yet to open, she decided to go for a walk to Juhu beach until the shops opened.
+The mother, Namrata Kavle had gone to shopping.
+When she found that the shops were yet to open, she decided to go for a walk to Juhu beach until the shops opened.
 It was high tide and she was standing at the water's edge, when she lost her balance and fell into the water.
 With the baby strapped to her, she found it difficult to stand up quickly and lost consciousness.
 An hour later, visitors spotted her lying on the beach with the child still strapped to her.
-Unfortunately the baby had died
+Unfortunately, the baby had died

 In August 2016, a group of seven boys from Nalasopara decided to bunk college and head out to Rajodi beach in Arnala for a picnic.
 Little did they know that it would be their last trip together.
 Four of the boys drowned, while locals managed to save three.
 According to witnesses, while the boys were playing in the water (holding each other’s hands in a circle), suddenly a huge wave pulled them in.
 The bodies of Sunny Palav (15), Sujit Vishwakarma (16), Rohan Jadhav (17) and Chetan Kalap (19) were found in a 50-metre radius of the beach

-In May 2016, the Singh family in Khadakpada was bereaved.
-Their 9-year-old daughter, Drusti drowned in front of their eyes in a swimming pool in their housing society in Kalyan.
+In May 2016, 9-year-old Drusti Singh drowned in front of their eyes in a swimming pool in their housing society in Kalyan.
 Though the pool had a lifeguard to save amateur swimmers like her in times of crisis, he was missing from the spot – despite being on duty – when the child was crying for help.
 On the fateful day, the girl, along with other children was swimming in the private pool of the Rozaliya society.
 Soon, the children in the pool started shouting.
 When curious residents looked outside, they saw Drusti drowning.
 Her parents also started shouting from the balcony of their home, but by the time they reached the pool, it was too late

-The body of a 24-year-old who went missing from home in Khar was found washed ashore near Bandra fort on Monday.
+The body of a 24-year-old who went missing from home in Khar was found washed ashore near Bandra fort in July 2017.
 CCTV footage from the Bandra-Worli Sea Link showed that he made his cab stop midway before going over the side rails.
-The boy, identified as Pawanjeet Singh Kohli, had been nursing a broken heart, and secretly looking for ways to end his life after his former girlfriend got engaged.
+The boy, identified as Pawanjeet Singh Kohli, had been nursing a broken heart and secretly looking for ways to end his life after his former girlfriend got engaged.
 The son of a well-to-do businessman, who resided in the posh Bandra neighbourhood of Pali Hill, had even searched online for the fastest way to commit suicide

-A two-year-old boy from Ulhasnagar drowned in an open drain in front of his house one night.
+A two-year-old boy from Ulhasnagar drowned in an open drain in front of his house one night in July 2017.
 His body was found two km away from the spot where he fell in.
 The Vitthalwadi police registered an accidental death case.
 According to the police, the boy, Sahil Vinayak Shinde, a resident of section 28 in Ulhasnagar, was playing in front of his home, when he slipped and fell into the drain

 Tragedy struck a family in Kharghar when a four-and-a-half-year-old boy who had been staying with his grandparents for a year and was to return to his parents in London, drowned in a swimming pool.
-Manbir Singh Banwayat had accompanied his mother to meet his aunt on Sunday when the incident happened
+Manbir Singh Banwayat had accompanied his mother to meet his aunt.
+Manbir, a British national, was staying with his grandparents at Gokul Dham society in sector 35D.
+He had gone to play in a garden in Hyde Park Society, which is located in the same sector.
+After a while, when his mother went out to look for him, she couldn't find him.
+Soon, many other residents started searching for him.
+Sometime later, a few of the building's staffers said he had been found floating in the swimming pool.
+The incident happened in June 2017

 Two boys drowned in a pond near Dahisar check naka on June 15, 2017, where they went for a swim with around five other youths.
 One of the boys, Dhruva Ishwar Prasad Bhudmagar, who studied in Nashik and was in the city for the summer vacation, was celebrating his birthday a day prior.
 After the celebrations, the friends decided to cool off in a pond near the Dahisar check naka.
 Bhudmagar jumped in first, but when he failed to emerge from the waters, his friend and Mira Road resident, Prashant Sitharsu (20), went in to look for him.
 But he, too, didn't come up.
 The panicking friends, most of whom are school students, then alerted passers-by, who called the police.
 The bodies were fished out late in the evening and handed over to the boys' families.

 A beach day ended tragically for a group of friends from Vile Parle after two from the group drowned at Juhu beach during a high tide in the Arabian Sea.
-The friends were identified as Abhishek Madhav (22) and Ankur Vedkar (17)
+The friends were identified as Abhishek Madhav (22) and Ankur Vedkar (17).
+The incident occurred at Juhu Koliwada near the new jetty, away from Juhu beach where lifeguards are posted in June 2017.
+It was learnt that there was a group of five to six friends who had come to the beach and two of them were pulled into the currents after they entered the water.

 In October 2016, Nisha Rathod, a 14-year-old resident of Yadav Nagar, died after falling into a deep water pit, when she had gone there to wash clothes.
-As the residents have no water supply, they go to the nearest water pit for domestic use.
-"We have been requesting water supply for the past six years, but we are always ignored.
-We are provided with a few drinking water taps in Kesav Nagar, which is a short walk away.
-We pay around Rs 300 for this water and its running time is only 5.30pm to 8pm," a resident of Yadav Nagar had said.
+As the residents have no water supply, they go to to the nearest water pit for domestic use.
 Nishi had gone to the pit with her brother, Shiva Rathod, and while washing clothes, she slipped and drowned

 A 26-year-old accused of rape jumped into the Arabian Sea in a bid to escape from the police, but died instead.
 A day after he dove into the sea at Gorai, his body washed ashore Manori Dargah on April 4, 2017.
 The family of the deceased accused of raping a 23-year-old on the promise of marriage refused to claim his body and sought a probe in the matter.
 His mother reached JJ hospital late on April 4th night claiming a conspiracy by the girl's kin, saying they were against the duo's relationship and had wanted to teach Salman a lesson